TBertuzzi/Xamarin.Forms.MultiSelectListView/README.md

 in the Xaml file we must declare our control xmlns: lv = "clr-namespace: Xamarin.Forms.MultiSelectListView; assembly = Xamarin.Forms.MultiSelectListView", for example .

-Then use the new MultiSelect ListView.MultiSelect property to enable the multiple selection in the listview.
+Then use the new MultiSelect.Enable property to enable the multiple selection in the listview.

-we must use the Selectable ViewCell that contains the property to inform the icon of the selection
+we must use the SelectableCell that contains the property to inform the icon of the selection

 ```csharp